 Yes, BOOM, and its not LiFePO4!!! (wink)

 PHOTO: In this photo I have constructed my cell compression case.
-LFP banks used cell compression cases so that in an overcharge event the cell bulging may be controlled.
-I chose 1/4″ aluminum as it is easy to work with.
+Prismatic LFP banks need what is called cell compression cases so that in an overcharge event the cell bulging or swelling will be controlled.
+For this bank 1/4″ 6061 aluminum was chosen as it is easy to work with & non flammable.
 The cover is 3/8″ Polycarbonate.

-LFP batteries can be quickly compromised, have the capacity diminished or even destroyed if over charged.
-Unlike lead batteries over charging does not just gas off some electrolyte that can be replaced, it can cause the case to swell and the cells to be irreversibly ruined.
-A lead acid battery will suffer some permanent capacity loss from chronic over charging, but will survive this, an LFP battery will not survive this.
-Over charging LFP batteries will result in a huge hole in your wallet!
-This means proper charging and most often a BMS system to ensure over charging can not happen.
+LFP batteries can be quickly compromised, have the capacity diminished or even destroyed if abusively over-charged.
+Unlike lead batteries over charging does not just gas off some electrolyte that can be replaced, it can literally ruin the battery.
+A lead acid battery will suffer some permanent capacity loss from chronic over charging, but can survive this, an LFP battery will usually not survive this.
+This means proper charging and a cell level BMS system to ensure that over charging of the cells can not happen.
+Please under stand however that over-charging is not just about voltage.